TrepidEd/Variational-AutoEncoder-Passage/README.md

 # Variational-AutoEncoder-Passage
-An autoencoder for sentence sentiment analysis.
-Work in progress...
+A variational autoencoder for textual sentiment analysis.